sem1colon/glockenspiel/README.md

 # Glockenspiel
 Made with Flutter, Supports Android, iOS & Web platforms.
-A Xylophone is also known as a Glockenspiel!!!
+A Glockenspiel is also known as a Xylophone!!!

 ## Features
 Glockenspiel is a fun musical instrument anyone can play!